Chip charge: Chinese phone, car, home appliance companies join semiconductor rush

 While all remain in the early stages, their drive dovetails with Chinese government policy to boost the domestic semiconductor sector as demand for chips soars.

-The initiative has become ever-more critical, with a global chip shortage crimping supplies and U.S. sanctions hobbling Huawei Technologies Co Ltd, once China's top smartphone maker and for a time the only company capable of producing high-end smartphone processors.
+The initiative has become ever-more critical, with a global chip shortage crimping supplies and US sanctions hobbling Huawei Technologies, once China's top smartphone maker and for a time the only company capable of producing high-end smartphone processors.

-The trend is a global one, with major U.S companies including Alphabet Inc's Google, Amazon.com Inc and Facebook Inc, also investing in their own chipmaking efforts.
+The trend is a global one, with major US companies including Alphabet's Google, Amazon.com and Facebook, also investing in their own chipmaking efforts.

 BIG PUSH

-In addition to Xiaomi, Chinese Android phone maker Oppo is following Huawei and Apple Inc's lead by developing its own chips for handsets.
+In addition to Xiaomi, Chinese Android phone maker Oppo is following Huawei and Apple's lead by developing its own chips for handsets.

 The company says it has developed power management that it uses for a line of in-house flash chargers, and is currently conducting R&D for radio frequency (RF) and bluetooth chips.

-Large Chinese internet companies, by comparison, have focused their efforts toward cloud computing and artificial intelligence, targeting a market dominated primarily by Intel Inc and Nvidia Corp.
+Large Chinese Internet companies, by comparison, have focused their efforts toward cloud computing and artificial intelligence, targeting a market dominated primarily by Intel and Nvidia.

-Search provider Baidu Inc, the earliest entrant into chips among China's web giants, has two chip projects.
+Search provider Baidu, the earliest entrant into chips among China's web giants, has two chip projects.

 The company established its Kunlun division for smart vehicles chips in 2018, and is set to mass produce its Kunlun II chip this year, according to its CTO.
 The unit recently secured funding valuing it at about US$2 billion, according to Reuters.